On my photo tours I hear a lot of foreigners saying:

 Here are money exchangers in Budapest (on Google Maps)

-But please keep in mind, that they accept it at a pretty bad exchange rate, and almost always they will give you back in forints only.
+But please keep in mind, that they accept it at a pretty bad exchange rate, and almost always they will give you back the change in Forints only.

 This is something people ask me all the time!

-Although Hungary is part of the European Union since 2004, and Hungary wanted to introduce euro for many years, we were not allowed to do that.
+Although Hungary is part of the European Union since 2004, it’s not using Euro.

-My personal view: most hungarian people would not like to get rid of forint in favour of the euro.
+Until a few years ago I always said that most Hungarian people would not like to get rid of the forint for the euro.

 Another personal opinion of mine.